jenkinsci/simple-pull-request-job-plugin/yamlExamples/Readme.md

 ### configuration
 This section has only two properties for now.
 They are:
-0. **pushPROnSuccess**: This is a boolean property with default value false.
+0. **pushPrOnSuccess**: This is a boolean property with default value false.
 On true the plugin will push the changes to the target branch if the build is success and all tests passes else not.
 On the other hand on a false value no changes will not be pushed no matter what is the build result or all tests passes or not.